 Old Town Alexandria Food Tour

-This tour explores parts of the historic and architecturally unique town that has prospered for over two hundred sixty years.
-Discover locally owned and operated restaurants off the beaten path in this historically rich town.
+This tour explores parts of the historic and architecturally unique town that has prospered for over two hundred sixty years

 After finishing, you will be able to truly appreciate the heritage, history, and local food in Old Town Alexandria.